joeriks/exus/README.md

 It replaces the MVC part in Umbraco and much needs to be done, but it works with the most basic functionality : render the right document content based on url and the right view based on the document template.

-(The Backend Umbraco UI is not changed.)
+(The Backend Umbraco UI is not changed, editor is good old Umbraco, and so is the Businesslogic and Data layer.
+Even the router is used, but I use another router on the express site.)

+_The whole ExpressJs rendering backend is about 20 lines of code_

 ##What about getting data cross http vs using edge.js?